 Hader And Shoulders Above The Rest

 I think the casting for the adult version of these beloved characters has been pretty good.
-I still have my issues with Chastain, but I’m still going in to this movie open minded.
+I still have my issues with Chastain, but I’m still going into this movie open-minded.
 I love James McAvoy and I think he’ll be a solid co-lead for the movie.
-But for me, Bill Hader has a big chance of steeling the movie, just as his younger self, Finn Wolfhard, did in the first film.
+But for me, Bill Hader has a big chance of stealing the movie, just as his younger self, Finn Wolfhard, did in the first film.

 His background is obviously comedy, but has had some serious roles too.
 I think he’ll be able to pull this off and get that balance of humour and horror.
 I’m really looking forward to seeing what he brings to the role.

 As I mentioned before, I think Bill Skarsgård’s interpenetration of Pennywise is truly phenomenal.
 It’s a multilayered performance that is both horrifying and darkly humorous at the same time.